Professional edition active

 • Follicle-stimulating hormone (FSH) and estradiol levels

-• Thyroid function tests, fasting glucose, electrolytes, and creatinine
+• Tests to evaluate for associated autoimmune disorders (thyroid function tests, fasting glucose, electrolytes, and creatinine)

 • Sometimes genetic testing

-A pregnancy test is done, and serum FSH and estradiol levels are measured weekly for 2 to 4 weeks; if FSH levels are high (> 20 mIU/mL, but usually > 30 mIU/mL) and estradiol levels are low (usually < 20 pg/mL), ovarian insufficiency is confirmed.
-Then, further tests are done based on which cause is suspected.
+Serum FSH and estradiol levels are measured weekly for 2 to 4 weeks; if FSH levels are high (> 20 mIU/mL, but usually > 30 mIU/mL) and estradiol levels are low (usually < 20 pg/mL), ovarian insufficiency is confirmed.

+Antimüllerian hormone levels may also be measured.
+Some experts do not use this test routinely in the diagnosis of POI, but it is useful in assessing ovarian reserve in women desiring fertility (2).
 Because antimüllerian hormone is produced only in small ovarian follicles, blood levels of this hormone have been used to attempt to diagnose decreased ovarian reserve.
 Normal levels are between 1.5 and 4.0 ng/mL.
 A very low level suggests decreased ovarian reserve.
 Reproductive endocrinologists use antimüllerian hormone levels to help predict which women may respond poorly to fertility medications and generally which couples are less likely to be successful with fertility treatment.
 Antimüllerian hormone can be drawn at any time during the menstrual cycle.
-Newer, more sensitive antimüllerian hormone tests may help clinicians diagnose early menopause.
+Newer, more sensitive antimüllerian hormone tests may help clinicians diagnose POI.

-Genetic counseling and testing for the FMR1 premutation are indicated if women have a family history of primary ovarian insufficiency or have intellectual disability, tremor, or ataxia.
+Genetic counseling and testing for the FMR1 premutation are indicated if women have a family history of POI or have intellectual disability, tremor, or ataxia.
 Karyotype is determined if women with confirmed ovarian insufficiency or failure are < 35 or if the FMR1 premutation is suspected.

 If karyotype is normal or if an autoimmune cause is suspected, tests for serum adrenal and anti-21 hydroxylase antibodies (adrenal autoantibodies) are done.

-Anti-ovarian antibody tests are not recommended because precision in the testing is lacking (2).
+Anti-ovarian antibody tests are not recommended because precision in the testing is lacking (3).
+Ovarian biopsy is not indicated.

 If an autoimmune cause is suspected, tests to check for autoimmune hypothyroidism are also done; they include measuring thyroid-stimulating hormone (TSH), thyroxine (T4), and antithyroid–peroxidase and antithyroglobulin antibodies.